neebit1234/com3529-2024/README.md

 ### Practical Sessions (Labs)

 Practical Sessions (Labs) will be held on **Thursdays 1-2pm in Computer Room 3 on level 2 of the [Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans)**.
 These sessions will be a mix of coding and paper/pen exercises that are designed to help you prepare for the exam, based on that week's lecture materials.
-You'll need to bring your own laptop to the session, and have a reasonably up to date version of Java installed on it.
-Or, you can use the laptop loan facility.
+You'll need to bring your own laptop to the session, and have Java 11 or better installed on it.
+You can use the laptop loan facility if you wish.

 ## 3. Assessment